Evolution of MHD turbulence in the expanding solar wind: residual energy and intermittency: Discussion: Is residual energy related with intermittency?

 \section{Discussion: Is residual energy related with intermittency?}

-Observing the Kurtosis in different runs, one immediately notices that Kurt$(\omega)$ is smaller than Kurt$(J)$ in all runs, implying magnetic structures are stronger than velocity structures.
-Consequently, one may conjecture that the negative residual energy is a result of intermittency. \citet{bowen2018impact}, using the WIND dataset, find that the negative residual energy is possibly related with intermittent structures in the magnetic field fluctuations.
-In top panels of Figure \ref{fig:kurtosis_residual}, we show time evolution of $\sigma_r$ (black square) on top of the Kurtosis.
+From Figure \ref{fig:time_evolution_Kurt_sigma_r}, one immediately notices that Kurtosis$(\omega)$ is smaller than Kurtosis$(J)$ in all the runs, implying magnetic structures are stronger than velocity structures, consistent with in-situ measurements by WIND \citep{bowen2018impact} and previous reduced-MHD simulations \citep{zhdankin2016scalings}.
+Consequently, one may conjecture that the negative residual energy is related to the intermittency. \citet{bowen2018impact} find that there is a negative correlation between Kurtosis$(J)$ and $\sigma_r$, which implies that the negative residual energy is likely related to the intermittent magnetic structures.
+In Figure \ref{fig:time_evolution_Kurt_sigma_r}, we show time evolution of $\sigma_r$ in black squares.
 One can see that as the simulation goes, $\sigma_r$ decreases while the Kurtosis of both $J$ and $\omega$ increase.
-We note that in \citet{bowen2018impact}'s observations, only Kurtosis($J$) is negatively correlated with $\sigma_r$ while there is very weak dependence of Kurtosis($\omega$) on $\sigma_r$.